safednn-nasa/DNN-Prophecy/examples/readme.txt

 2. ACASX_ProphecyTool.ipynb: Demostrates use of Prophecy to extract rules for the ACASXU model.
 Demonstrates use of Marabou to prove the rules.
 Presents sketch of the code to perform compositional verification.

+3. GTSRB_ProphecyTool.ipynb: Demostrates use of Prophecy to extract rules for the GTSRB model.